 Kitsap County Personal Injury Attorneys

-After suffering harm in an accident, it may be challenging to take on the additional stresses associated with a personal injury claim.
-At Glisson & Morris, we know that your recovery and health should be your primary focus, which is why, when you retain our team of skilled lawyers, we will take care of the paperwork, investigation, and legal processes involved in these types of cases.
-Together, we have over 45 years of experience, and we know how to fight hard and work toward just compensation.
+After an accident, your recovery and health should be your primary focus.
+When you retain our team of lawyers at Glisson & Morris, we will take care of the paperwork, investigation, and legal processes involved in these types of cases.
+Together, we have over 45 years of experience, and we know how to fight for fair compensation.

 Types of Personal Injury Cases